PAY RANGE: EP22

 Completion of a master's degree program at an accredited college or university, with major course work in an acceptable area of psychology which has included coursework in psychometrics or related coursework in assessment and evaluation.

 Three years of experience in psychometrics or related psychological assessment, diagnostic evaluation and therapy in a correctional center, child welfare agency, social service agency, clinic, intellectual disability provider or counseling agency under the supervision of a licensed psychologist;

 One year of experience as a licensed Psychologist or as a certified School Psychologist.

 Any equivalent combination of education and experience which has included a master's degree in an acceptable field as an educational minimum.

 Selective Factor Certification may be utilized, as needed, to fill specific positions.

-In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates with specified education and/or experience to fill specific positions in this class.
+In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates with specified experience, education, training, license, registration or certification to fill specific positions in this class.
 Certification to fill such positions will be made from the two highest ranking eligible candidates on the eligible list who possess the specified education and/or experience.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Licensed by the Commonwealth of Pennsylvania as a Psychologist or certified as a School Psychologist at the time of application and appointment is preferred and may be required by work assignment.